 How Will You Manage Your Smartphone Addiction?

+At times, it can seem as though smartphones are ruining your life.
 It’s all too easy surrender to the attention economy and get caught up in our phones, drawn away from the real world.
 But with these five apps by your side, you’ll be equipped to be a more mindful smartphone user.
-At times, it can seem as though smartphones are ruining your life.
+Of course, switching to a dumb phone is also an option, but keep in mind that when it comes to security, smartphones have an edge over dumb phones.